lanrat/stargate/README.md

 Stargate runs TCP SOCKS proxies on different ports egressing on sequential IPs in the same subnet.
 This requires the host running stargate to have the subnet routed directly to it.

+If you have an IPv6 subnet, stargate can allow you to make full use of it by any program that can speak SOCKS.

 ## Usage

 ```console